-The transactions are facilitated by investment bankers, lawyers, and accountants who ensure that enough investors are willing to invest their capital in the company.
+The transactions are facilitated by investment bankers, lawyers, and accountants who ensure that the ownership transfer is legally executed and that enough investors are willing to invest their capital into the company.

 After the money’s been invested, and securities are issued in exchange, investors can decide to sell their securities on the secondary market to other investors.

 The transactions are facilitated either through a centralized exchange – such as the New York Stock Exchange (NYSE) – or facilitated over-the-counter (OTC), which is a decentralized way of trading securities without a central exchange or broker.

 The information above refers to public capital markets, which receive more media coverage and attention.
 Publicly-traded securities can be traded to anyone, and there is full disclosure on a public company’s operations.
 However, there is also a large private market where securities are held privately.